acrosman/Simple-SSL-Check/README.md

 For more about the copy that gets downloaded see: http://curl.haxx.se/docs/caextract.html Their pem download files is here: http://curl.haxx.se/ca/cacert.pem And directly from Mozilla here: http://hg.mozilla.org/mozilla-central/file/tip/security/nss/lib/ckfw/builtins/certdata.txt

+## Known Issues

+* Does not check wildcard certificates to see it they match the current domain.
+* Self-signed certs are registered as errors.